DHT Holdings Inc. (DHT) Reveals an Earnings Mystery

 H.C.
 Wainwright gave a rating of “Neutral” to DHT, setting the target price at $7.50 in the report published on March 29th of the current year.

-During the last 5 trading sessions, DHT rose by +0.32%, which changed the moving average for the period of 200-days by +21.62% in comparison to the 20-day moving average, which settled at $6.46.
-In addition, DHT Holdings Inc. saw 20.46% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DHT fell by -8.17%, which changed the moving average for the period of 200-days by +18.73% in comparison to the 20-day moving average, which settled at $6.42.
+In addition, DHT Holdings Inc. saw 13.96% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for DHT